brainuser5705/personal-website/_current/wiki/toolchains.md

 ---
-name: Guide to Windows and Linux AVR Development Toolchains
+name: Guide to Windows AVR Development Toolchains
 draft: true
 ---

 # Setting up Toolchain

+## Windows with `avr-gcc`
+- two options: Atmel Studio vs [WinAVR](http://sourceforge.net/projects/winavr/files/WinAVR/20100110/)
+- make sure to change your `PATH` variable with WinAVR to allow commands (` make`, `avrdude`, `avr-gcc`) to be available without needing to type the entire path

+## Arduino IDE

+Read below.

 # Using the Arduino